Understanding Late-Night Highs After High-Fat Meals

 Covers pre-bolus timing and adjustments for high-fat or extended digestion meals.

-Explains why insulin can peak too early when digestion is delayed, leading to late-night highs.
+Explains why hormones for blood sugar can peak too early when digestion is delayed, leading to late-night highs.

 Overnight risk and why late highs matter